-Operating revenues include contracts for assistance, management and services, management fees, and other miscellaneous revenue.
+Operating revenues include contracts for assistance, management and services, management fees on campus owned projects, and other miscellaneous revenue.

-- For the year ended June 30, 2018, operating income grew \$1.7 million, or 1.9% from \$86.5 million for the year ended June 30, 2017 due to increases in assessment revenues. - For the year ended June 30, 2017, operating income grew 12.2% to \$86.5 million from \$77.1 million for the year ended June 30, 2016 due to increased assessment revenues.
+- For the year ended June 30, 2020, operating income grew \$1.7 million, or 1.9% due to increases in assessment revenues and management fee revenues on campus owned projects. - For the year ended June 30, 2019, operating income grew \$2.5 million, or 2.9% from \$88.2 million at June 30, 2018 due to increases in assessment revenues. - Miscellaneous revenue includes management fees on campus-owned projects, revenue from a laundry operation contract, and other one-time revenue.
+This increased to \$345 thousand from \$159 thousand due to an increase management fees and one-time revenues in FY20.